 Due to the magazine’s success, there is now even a “Suito-kei” (Sweet style) in Japan!
-Other aspects that their readers love about Sweet is their well-researched articles which they can trust when they are unsure on the right way to use current trends.
+Other aspects that their readers love about Sweet is their well-researched articles which they can trust when they are unsure of the right way to use current trends.

 Another top Japanese fashion magazine is Vivi.
 The monthly magazine’s readership is made up of women in their late teens and twenties who love fashion and are not afraid to show their personalities.
-Vivi comes packed full of casual, girly, and street style fashion outfits with an emphasis on mixing and matching clothes to create unique looks.
-Special features in each issue cover beauty topics like makeup, cosmetics, skin care as well as seasonal fashion tips.
+Vivi comes packed full of casual, girly, and street-style fashion outfits with an emphasis on mixing and matching clothes to create unique looks.
+Special features in each issue cover beauty topics like makeup, cosmetics, and skin care as well as seasonal fashion tips.

 Vivi’s readers say the magazine has many types of outfits that are easy to imitate despite being in such a trendy magazine.
 They also find the models beautiful and inspire them to work harder on their fashion every month.

-The magazine name derives from “voice” in Italian, and it has clearly taken the position as the voice of the beauty industry in Japan.
+The magazine’s name derives from “voice” in Italian, and it has taken the position as the voice of the beauty industry in Japan.
 Although VoCE is a beauty information magazine aimed at women in their twenties and thirties, it appeals to all ages with articles on skincare, makeup tips, hair treatment and niche topics written by experts and beauty professionals.

 Along with up-to-date beauty techniques for those looking to experiment each month, VoCE’s January and August issues are particularly well known for being cosmetic special issues.
-Unsurprisingly, VoCE is dubbed the “beauty bible” among its readers who love the cosmetic recommendations and “how-to” make up sections.
+Unsurprisingly, VoCE is dubbed the “beauty bible” among its readers who love the cosmetic recommendations and “how-to” make-up sections.